huggingface/huggingface_hub/README.md

 ### Login

 The Hugging Face Hub uses tokens to authenticate applications (see [docs](https://huggingface.co/docs/hub/security-tokens)).
-To login your machine, run the following CLI:
+To log in your machine, run the following CLI:

 ```bash
 huggingface-cli login